 How to serve:

-You can use this gourmet spread the same way you would use peanut butter or other nut butters.
-You can spread it on toast, use it as a dip for fruit, use it to top rice cakes, oatmeal or overnight oats, pancakes, crepes, muffins, or waffles.
+You can use this spread the same way you would use peanut butter, almond butter or your other favourite nut butter.
+It's great on toast in the air fryer or English muffins, as a dip for fresh fruit, to add to oatmeal or protein powder overnight oats, to top pancakes with oat flour, crepes, protein banana muffins, or grain free waffles.
 It's also delicious eaten right off the spoon!

 How to store:

-Store this butter in an airtight jar in a cool dark place for up to 2 weeks.
-If the oil separates give it a stir before serving.
+Store this butter in an airtight jar or airtight container in a cool dark place for up to 2 weeks.
+If the oil separates give it a good stir before serving.
 One tip to help prevent the oil from separating is to store the jar upside down.
 That way when you flip the jar over to serve it the oil will spread through the butter.

-You can also store this butter in the fridge and it will last for months, but note that it will firm up and develop more of a fudge like texture so you will need to let it come to room temperature before serving to give it the nice gooey texture you want.
+You can also store this butter in the fridge and it will last for months, but note that it will firm up and develop more of a fudge like texture so you will need to let it come to room temperature before serving.

 Granola butter is a spread that is similar in texture to nut butters like peanut butter or almond butter, but it is made with toasted oats and other added ingredients like coconut flakes and seeds instead.